zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry.md

 There are two tables used for telemetry:

 * ClientTelemetry - contains telemetry logged by Framework and Hubs.
-In this table, you can find all the telemetry events (e.g. BladeLoaded, PartLoaded) which are logged by default for any extension which is registered in the portal.
+In this table, you can find all the telemetry events (e.g. BladeLoaded, PartLoaded) which are logged by default for any extension which is registered in the Portal.
 * ExtTelemetry - contains extension telemetry.
 As an extension author, you may log additional telemetry to this table.
     * *Note*: Your extension will log to this table only if you have onboarded to the telemetry services provided by Framework.

 You can read more [here](portalfx-telemetry-kusto-databases.md) about Kusto and about the data provided in our Kusto cluster.

-### Tracked Actions
+#### Tracked Actions

-{"gitdown": "include-file", "file": "portalfx-telemetry-actions.md"}
+For more information about tracked actions, see [portalfx-telemetry-actions.md](portalfx-telemetry-actions.md).

-## Logging
+### Logging

 There are two options for collecting telemetry and error/warning logs.
 You can either configure and use the Portal Framework's built-in telemetry services or you can utilize an entirely custom telemetry system.